Calls to Action in Writing: A Comprehensive Guide

-Every marketing content writer understands the power of a call to action in writing.
+It’s foolish to deny the power of a call to action in writing, especially when it comes to online content.
 While anyone can craft a decent CTA, understanding the research and psychology behind web user behavior can drive even more conversions, sales and traffic.
-Here is a comprehensive guide on how to write a call to action that snags readers and gets results.
+Here is a comprehensive guide on how to create a call to action in writing that snags readers and gets results

-Commonly called a CTA, a call to action is what convinces readers to make a purchase.
+Commonly called a CTA, a call to action in writing is what convinces readers to make a decision (such as making a purchase, filling out a form, etc).
 You may have great content on your website, but how do you help readers go the final step?
 This is through a phrase or word that encourages readers to take immediate action.

 Learning how to write a call to action can be a little intimidating, but it doesn’t have to be.
-Whether a CTA takes the form of a button, text box, contact form or simple link, it directs the reader to take the desired next step and further engage with your brand.
-Action words and strong phrases makes some of the best CTAs.
+Whether a CTA takes the form of a button, text box, contact form or simply a link, it directs the reader to take the desired next step and further engage with your brand.
+Action words and strong phrases make some of the best CTAs.

 So how do you write a call to action and what are some examples of calls to action that work?
 Keep on reading.